-You are eligible for coverage under the Severance Pay Program as an Eligible Employee if you work for a participating employer and you are classified on both the payroll and the personnel records of the participating employer as a regular full-time employee or regular part-time employee.
+You are eligible for coverage under the Severance Pay Program as an Eligible Employee if you work for a participating Employer and you are classified on both the payroll and the personnel records of the participating Employer as a regular full-time employee or regular part-time employee.

-You are not an Eligible Employee if you are employed by a company that is not a participating employer in the Program (for example, United HealthCare Plans of Puerto Rico, Inc., Optum Clinical Services, Inc., Optum360 Services, Inc.) or, even if you are employed by a participating employer, you are classified as any one or more of the following:
+You are not an Eligible Employee if you are employed by a company that is not a participating Employer in the Program (for example, Optum Services, Inc. and Optum Medical Services, P.C.) or, even if you are employed by a participating Employer, you are classified as any one or more of the following:

-- · A temporary employee; - An employee whose terms and conditions of employment are subject to a collective bargaining agreement (unless the collective bargaining agreement specifically provides for participation);
+A temporary employee;

-- A United States citizen or United States resident alien performing services outside of the United States, unless approved by UnitedHealth Group; - A nonresident alien who is not receiving U.S.-source earned income from UnitedHealth Group; - A leased employee, an independent contractor, or any other person whom UnitedHealth Group has not classified as a common-law employee; - An individual classified as an "Optum Clinical Services employee"; or - A client-assigned worker employed in a participating employer's employee leasing or sourcing business in which the employee is hired for one or more client-specific, limited-duration assignments.
+- An employee whose terms and conditions of employment are subject to a collective bargaining agreement (unless the collective bargaining agreement specifically provides for participation); - A United States citizen or United States resident alien performing services outside of the United States, unless approved by your Employer; - A nonresident alien who is not receiving U.S.-source earned income from an Employer; - A leased employee, an independent contractor, or any other person whom an Employer has not classified as a common-law employee; or - A client-assigned worker employed in a participating employer's employee leasing or sourcing business in which the employee is hired for one or more client-specific, limited-duration assignments.

-UnitedHealth Group determines who is eligible to participate in the Program in its sole discretion.
-In making that determination, UnitedHealth Group classifies employees as eligible or ineligible for benefits.
+The Plan Administrator or its delegate determines who is eligible to participate in the Program in its sole discretion.
+In making that determination, the Plan Administrator will rely on the Employer's classification of employees.
 This classification is final, binding and conclusive.
-No reclassification of a person's status by a third party for any reason, whether by a court, government agency, or someone else, without regard to whether or not UnitedHealth Group agrees to such reclassification, shall make the person retroactively or prospectively eligible for benefits.
-However, UnitedHealth Group, in its sole discretion, may reclassify a person as a benefits-eligible employee for future periods.
+No reclassification of a person's status by a third party for any reason, whether by a court, government agency, or someone else, without regard to whether or not the Employer agrees to such reclassification, shall make the person retroactively or prospectively eligible for benefits.
+However, the Employer, in its sole discretion, may reclassify a person as a benefits-eligible employee for future periods.
 If there is any question or uncertainty about a person's classification, the person will be treated as ineligible for benefits.